The Origin and Evolution of Animals*

 Phylum Bryozoa (Protostomes: Lophotrochozoa)

 Lophotrochozoa are a widely variable group of coelomate triploblastic animals.
-One of the earliest Lophotrochozoans to appear in the fossil record during the Cambrian Explosion are known as Bryozoans (Phylum Bryozoa).
+One of the earliest Lophotrochozoans to appear in the fossil record during the Cambrian Explosion are known as moss animals or bryozoans (Phylum Bryozoa).
 Bryozoans are typically colonial organisms that appear more closely related to a sponge than a bilateral organism.
 However, on closer inspection, the individual organisms are bilateral.
 Bryozoans feed with a special structure known as a lophophore, a ring of ciliated tentacles surrounding a mouth.
 These cilia beat towards the mouth, effectively drawing food particles towards the mouth.

 Phylum Rotifera (Protostomes: Lophotrochozoa)